The Pauli-Villars regularised free energy of Dirac's vacuum in purely magnetic fields: Derivation of the model and main results

 where

-and the minimisation of the free energy functional with respect to $\gamma$ has to be addressed.
-For atoms and molecules, we should add a charge constraint of the following form:
+and therefore $\tr\left[S\left(\gamma\right)\right]$ is an entropy term which is well known in the literature (see e.g. \cite[Formula~(2c.10)]{BacLieSol-1994-JSP}, \cite[Formula~(4)]{HaiLewSei-2008-RMP} and \cite[Formula~(5)]{GonKouSer-2023-AHP}).
+Then, the minimisation of the free energy functional with respect to $\gamma$ has to be addressed.
+For atoms and molecules, one should add a charge constraint of the following form:

+Nevertheless, in this work, we restrict ourselves to the vacuum case for simplicity.
+Therefore, we do not have any other constraint than $0\leq\gamma\leq 1$.
 In this section, we set the electric potential $V$ to be equal to $0$ and focus on the derivation of Dirac's vacuum free energy in an external magnetic field at positive temperature $T$.
-Thus, we have not any other constraint than $0\leq\gamma\leq 1$.
 The reason of this choice will be clearer in the following sections, but essentially working with a magnetic Dirac operator ensures us to keep the spectrum far away from $0$ without adding some additional hypothesis on the size of the potential and allowing us to localise the energy to sets of fixed size.
 By \cite[Lemma~1.1]{GonKouSer-2023-AHP}, we know that the only critical point $\gamma^*$ of functional \eqref{eq:definition-free-energy}, which is also the unique minimiser by convexity, is given by

 Then, the corresponding value of the free energy formally is

 Of course this free energy is infinite except if our model is settled in a box with an ultraviolet cut-off \cite{HaiLewSol-2007-CPAM}.
 In order to give a clear mathematical meaning to \eqref{eq:infinite-free-energy}, we proceed as follows.
 First, we can subtract the (infinite) free energy of the free Dirac sea and define the relative free energy as